Quick launching various mod development configurations for Arma through a simple CLI.

 $ pip install --user ArmaQDL

-Note: Add pip installation directory to PATH
+Note: Add pip installation directory to PATH environmental variable to use it directly.

 Open Command Prompt, PowerShell or any other terminal application, and run ArmaQDL once to generate the configuration files (this will not launch Arma).